Prince Harry Just Revealed the Classic Sweet He’s Never Tried Before

 Apparently, it’s just not fit for a king (or prince!)

-Forget the tight-lipped tradition of past royal family members; Prince Harry tends to be an open book.
+Forget the tight-lipped tradition of past royal family members; Prince Harry tends to be an open book—as seen in his own book, Spare.
 He’s brave enough to get real about tough issues like coping with his mother’s death, for one.
 Plus, he is certainly not shy about showing affection for his girlfriend—and rumored future fiancée—Meghan Markle.
 But a recent revelation has us second-guessing everything we thought we knew about the fifth in line for the throne.

 Truthfully, there is a lot we don’t know about this fiery-haired royal.
 (Including the fact that Harry’s not actually his real name!)
 But when it comes to his taste in food, even enthusiasts would have never guessed his one controversial preference.